r-spell/codecamp-notes/README.md

 **What happens if we have a function that doesn't return a value, but we try to store a return value in a variable?**

 The variable will have the "special value" of None.

+**Can a function return more than once?**

+Kind of . . . you can't write return more than once in a function, but you can return multiple values by returning a list.